CogSP/Yolov8-Car-Detection/README.md

  #### Note for train and test phase:

- If you are working with Kaggle, the dataset used is already available.
+ If you are working with Kaggle, the dataset used is already available in the file and the site automatically download and add it.

 ## Acknowledgments